 A Business Improvement Area (BIA) is a commercial area within the City of Edmonton where business owners have combined efforts to enhance and promote their area.

-All businesses within a BIA, including professional corporations, pay a BIA tax.
-This BIA tax goes directly to the BIA association that your business is located in.
+All businesses within a BIA, including professional corporations, are members of the BIA and must pay a BIA tax.
+This BIA tax goes directly to the BIA association that the business is located in.

 Assessment process for a BIA tax

 The City of Edmonton conducts assessments annually on all businesses within a BIA by placing a value on any space occupied or used for the operation of the business.